 4. Cartagena, Colombia

-The historic colonial city of Cartagena is one of the most beautiful places to explore in South America.
-The city is a UNESCO World Heritage Site and provides a lot of insight into the colonization of South America.
-Located on the Caribbean coast, the Old Town was founded in the 16th century.
-To date, you can stroll through the cobbled streets, the facades of colorful houses, and the colonial buildings.
-If you want to feel like going back in time, this is the place to go.
+Cartagena, a captivating colonial city, stands as one of the most stunning destinations to discover in South America.
+Designated as a UNESCO World Heritage Site, this city offers a wealth of knowledge about the colonization of the continent.
+Situated on the Caribbean coast, its Old Town was established in the 16th century.
+Even today, visitors can meander through its charming cobblestone streets, admire the vibrant facades of houses, and marvel at the exquisite colonial architecture.
+If you long to experience a journey back in time, Cartagena is the perfect place to immerse yourself in.

 6. Amazon River